Positive definite matrices and the S-divergence: The metric

 \section{The $\ssd$ metric}

-In this section we prove the following main theorem. \begin{theorem} Define $\ssd(X,Y) := \sqrt{\jsld(X,Y)}$.
-Then, $\ssd$ is a metric on $\pd_n$. \end{theorem} 5pt The proof of Theorem~\ref{thm.metric} depends on several results, which we first establish.
+In this section we prove the following main theorem. \begin{theorem} Let $\ds$ be defined by~\eqref{eq.ss}.
+Then, $\ssd$ is a metric on $\pd_n$. \end{theorem} 5pt The proof of Theorem~\ref{thm.metric} depends on several results, which we first establish.\footnote{We note that a referee wondered whether the ``metrization'' results of \citep{chen08,chen08b} could yield an alternative proof of Thm.~\ref{thm.metric}.
+Unfortunately, those results rely very heavily on the commutativity and total-order available on $\reals$, both of which are missing in $\pd_n$.
+Indeed, for the commutative case, Lemma~\ref{lem.cpd} alone suffices to prove that $\ds$ is a metric.}

 \begin{definition}[ {\!\!\cite[Def.~1.1]{berg}}]\normalfont Let $\Xc$ be a nonempty set.
 A function $\psi: \Xc \times \Xc \to \reals$ is said to be \emph{negative definite} if for all $x, y \in \Xc$, $\psi(x,y) = \psi(y,x)$, and the inequality